 If the theory we are allegedly testing is also the one we use to interpret the results, and the one which defines what counts as observation, problem, method and solution, how objective, neutral and impartial can such testing be judged to be?

 There appears to be a difference between self-consciousness and cosmic consciousness as if we need to access one to attain the other.
-Not everyone reaches such a level of symbiosis with the Universe and displays an easiness when describing their surroundings.
+Not everyone reaches such a level of symbiosis with the Universe.
 There is a transition, claims Richard Maurice Bucke, between self-consciousness and cosmic consciousness, that is when a person who was self-conscious enters into cosmic consciousness.
-As a result, we will feel how the Universe is “not a dead machine but a living presence” and it will inspire us to “take on enormously greater capacity both for learning and initiating”.
-Either we’ll transcend to a higher level of consciousness, or the day will come when our species will evolve.
+As a result, one feels how the Universe is “not a dead machine but a living presence” and is motivated to “take on enormously greater capacity both for learning and initiating”.
+Either we’ll transcend individually to a higher level of consciousness, or the day will come when the entire species will evolve.
+We will then understand the Universe in the most subtle way.
+Such a new aspect of ourselves will demonstrate an evolved behavior.
+But when discussing the future of humankind, we often mention how we could benefit from being artificially augmented.
+I would rather know what will happen to our sense of empathy, sensitivity, and intuition.
+Will those human traits grow in the future to help tackle the socio-economic and environmental challenges?